 Let me start things off by declaring that I’m (Aki Ranin, COO of Bambu) not a people person.
 Always been more of a numbers guy, clearly a natural introvert.
-I’ve been forced to play the extrovert for various management and customer facing jobs I’ve done through my career.
+I’ve been forced to play the extrovert for various management and customer-facing jobs I’ve done throughout my career.

 Over the last two decades, I’ve been jumping to the tune of others.
 Corporate life.
 Boss says jump, you jump.
 It takes different forms from a three-man garage operation to multinational corporations with diversity strategies.
 Sometimes I made others jump, but there’s always a higher boss.

 Posters with company values.
 Worse even, mousepads with corporate values.
 Team building games.
 Quarterly financial result briefs.
 It’s all the same stuff, really.
 Office spaces that promote productivity and focus.
 Few if any put much thought or effort into rethinking anything.
 Heck, I tried a few times.
 We carry this tradition from one generation to the next, influenced largely by the media if anything.
 Maybe a few bestsellers in the business section of the airport bookstore.

 Three years ago though, I started my own company.
 So now I can choose.
 Did I have some special insight?
 No, not at all.
 In fact, my approach has strictly been to not mess with anything until cracks start showing.
 Starting from as blank a sheet as possible.

 Rule #1: No strategy.